ccxt/ccxt/wiki/Manual.md

-    'margin':   true,         // whether the market is a margin market 'future':   false,        // whether the market is a expiring future 'swap':     false,        // whether the market is a perpetual swap 'contract': false,        // whether the market is a future or a perpetual swap 'settleId': 'usdt'        // the currencyId of that the contract will settle in, only set if `contract` is true 'settle':   'USDT'        // the unified currency code that the contract will settle in, only set if `contract` is true 'expiry':  1641370465121  // the unix expiry timestamp in milliseconds, undefined for everything except market['type'] `future`
+    'margin':   true,         // whether the market is a margin market 'future':   false,        // whether the market is a expiring future 'swap':     false,        // whether the market is a perpetual swap 'option':   false,        // whether the market is an option contract 'contract': false,        // whether the market is a future, a perpetual swap, or an option 'settleId': 'usdt'        // the currencyId of that the contract will settle in, only set if `contract` is true 'settle':   'USDT'        // the unified currency code that the contract will settle in, only set if `contract` is true 'expiry':  1641370465121  // the unix expiry timestamp in milliseconds, undefined for everything except market['type'] `future`